 The first step for law enforcement applicants is screening through the Brevard Police Testing and Selection Center.
 Beginning the academy selection process as soon as possible increases the chance

 of getting into the academy class of choice.
-All Law Enforcement Academy applicants are now required to pass an updated version of the Physical Abilities Test.
-The test is more challenging, timed and has a required qualifying score so please
+All Law Enforcement Academy applicants are required to pass the Physical Abilities Test.
+The test is more challenging than in the past, is timed and has a required qualifying

 Anyone wishing to be considered for this Academy should contact the Brevard Police Testing and Selection Center at 321-433-5638 or 321-433-5640.